cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 does not become a constructor in the child class when inheritance is involved.
 However, child constructors can invoke parent constructors via the `super` keyword.

+1. Change into the `animal` subdirectory of `cs1302-inheritance`.

+1. Create a `bin` directory.

+1. Follow along with the video!

+**IMPORTANT NOTE:** If a child constructor does not explicitly call a parent class constructor via `super`, then Java will automatically add a call to `super()`, i.e., it will attempt to invoke the parent's default constructor if it exists.
+**We always recommend explicitly calling a parent constructor**, even if it's just `super()`, so that it's clear from reading the source code what the your intent is.

 ### Method Overrides

 NOTE: Be sure to mention `super`.